BrianMiller793/rpifreeswitch/README.md

 ## To use:

-Run pilitefs.sh, with no modules.conf in the directory.
+Run `pilitefs.sh`, with no modules.conf in the `~` directory.

-This will install prerequesite packages, get the source, build it, install it into `/usr/local/freeswitch`, and make a few optimizations for Raspberry Pi.
+This will install prerequisite packages, get the source, build it, install it into `/usr/local/freeswitch`, and make a few optimizations for Raspberry Pi.

 ## To run: